JBZoo/CSV-Blueprint/README.md

 ## Live Demo

 * As a live demonstration of how the tool works you can take a look at the super minimal repository - [JBZoo/Csv-Blueprint-Demo](https://github.com/JBZoo/Csv-Blueprint).
+Feel free to fork it and play with the tool.
 * You can see more complex examples and different ways of reporting by looking at the [last Demo pipeline](https://github.com/JBZoo/Csv-Blueprint/actions/workflows/demo.yml?query=branch%3Amaster) (please open the logs).
 There you'll find the basic ways to get started.
 And also the `All Report Types` (left sidebar) link with the different report types.

 **See also**